 Moving on from the hosts of comparison articles that we have written lately i.e. BigRock vs GoDaddy, BigRock vs Bluehost and BigRock vs HostGator.
 Today, we’ll shift our focus to WordPress hosting.
 In this post, we’ll discuss the difference between Shared vs WordPress hosting, so as to make your task of choosing the best WordPress hosting for your business easier.

 Hosting is a service offered by web hosting companies that allow an individual or business owners to get their online business running.
 A key component for a successful website, choosing the best web hosting set-up for your WordPress website can help improve your SEO and will eventually increase your website’s traffic and conversion rate.

-Web hosting comes in two different forms: shared & managed and both has its own strength and weakness.
+Web hosting comes in two different forms: Shared and Managed and both has its own strength and weakness.
 Now while one may outperform the other in different situations, what you need to do is select a web host that suits your need.
-(If you are planning on purchasing a hosting account with BigRock, then check out this BigRock review for more information on services, features & more)
+If you are planning on purchasing a hosting account with BigRock, then check out this BigRock review for more information on its services, features & more.

-Shared hosting is by far the most popular type of hosting used by WordPress users.
+Shared Hosting is by far the most popular type of hosting used by WordPress users.
 By having different sites on the same server, this option provides you web hosting service at an affordable price.
-It also comes in a hard-to-say-no offer with perks like unlimited disk space, unlimited bandwidth, and mostly unlimited everything.
-(You can buy Shared hosting on BigRock at a discounted price through the use of these Bigrock Coupons)
+It also comes with a hard-to-say-no offer with perks like unlimited disk space, unlimited bandwidth, and mostly unlimited everything.
+You can buy Shared hosting on BigRock at a discounted price through the use of these BigRock Coupons.